 Respondent shall not is ordered to cease the practice of psychology until respondent has taken and passed the CPSE.
 During this period of non-practice, The term of probation shall be is tolled and will not commence again until the suspension is completed extended by the period of time during which respondent is ordered to cease practice.
 It is respondent's responsibility to contact the Board in writing to make arrangements for such examination(s).
 Respondent shall pay the established examination fee(s).
+Reexamination after a failure must be consistent with 16 C.C.R. section 1388(f), and any applicable sections of the Business & Professions Code.

-NOTE: In cases involving evidence of serious deficiencies in the body of knowledge required to be minimally competent to practice independently, it may be appropriate to require the respondent to take and pass the CPSE during the course of the probation period.
+RATIONALE: In cases involving evidence of serious deficiencies in the body of knowledge required to be minimally competent to practice independently, it may be appropriate to require the respondent to take and pass the CPSE during the course of the probation period.
 In some instances, it may be appropriate for to order that practice to be suspended ceased until the examination is has been taken and passed (condition precedent).

-Restitution
+9. Restitution